Ayurvedic Diet & Digestion Made Easy

 Click here for more details about the affiliate program.

-Will you be attending the event?payment plan.
+Will you be attending the event?payment plan until May 31st.
 Note: Your deposit is

 The hands-on format of this program will teach you Ayurveda's unique approach to the disease process so that you will excel in your future career.
 Lectures will show you how to directly adapt Eastern traditions for a Western audience so your clients can understand, relate to and gain the most benefit from your services.
 Assignments are designed to fine-tune your clinical diagnosis skills so you can competently provide detailed treatment plans based on diet, lifestyle and herbs.